bsd/bsd-custom-donate-jekyll/webroot/readme.md

         <!--[if lte IE 9]><script src="/page/-/donate/jquery.placeholder.js"></script><script>jQuery('input, textarea').placeholder();</script><![endif]-->
     `

-While not stricly necessary, I'd also highly advise making sure the includes and uses Modernizr & in particular, the box-sizing custom detect.
+While not stricly necessary, we recommend using Modernizr and, in particular, the box-sizing custom detect.